CSteinmuller/devdocs/source/howto/doc-howto.rst

 you must insert a plain text description between the title and the list/bullet points.

-Links: Never put in raw links.
+Links: Never insert raw links.
 Instead, give these links a name.
 For example, the file shouldn't display https://qub3d.org by itself.
 Instead it should be given the name, "Qub3d."
 This is demonstrated in the following: